Frequently Asked Questions

 Camp Heart Connection programs are provided completely free of cost to Children’s Cancer Connection families thanks to generous donor support!

-Registration for Oncology and Sibling Camps is now open online!
+Registration for Oncology and Sibling Camps will open in February.

 Questions?
 No problem!
 Email the Camp Team.

-Volunteer applications for Oncology and Sibling Camps are now open online.
+Volunteer applications for Oncology and Sibling Camps are open now for 2024 camps.
+Apply!

 Questions?
 No problem!
 Email the Camp Team.